Judge to decide whether former TPD officer charged with murder should be released pending trial

 “A great deal, yes,” Kepler answered.

-Kepler has been serving his time in solitary confinement in the Death Row unit at Oklahoma State Penitentiary in McAlester to protect him from other prisoners due to his former police officer status, Monroe said.
+Kepler has been serving his time in solitary confinement in the death-row unit at the Oklahoma State Penitentiary in McAlester to protect him from other prisoners due to his former police officer status, Monroe said.

 Kepler has suffered both physically and emotionally, Gina Kepler said.

-Her daughter, Lisa, testified that it was a possibility that she was under the influence of drugs when she testified during the first three trials.
+Her daughter, Lisa Kepler, testified that it was a possibility that she was under the influence of drugs when she testified during the first three trials.

-She replied “no,” but added that she was willing to “do her part.”
+She replied, “No,” but she added that she was willing to do her part.

 Shannon Kepler waved at his daughter as she left the stand.
-Lisa and Gina Kepler both hugged as Gina walked to the witness stand to testify.
+Lisa and Gina Kepler hugged as the mother walked to the witness stand to testify.

-While one of Kepler’s state weapons convictions involved allegedly shooting at Lisa Kepler, the grand jury did not charge him this time with firing at her.
+While one of Kepler’s state weapons convictions involved an allegation that he also shot at Lisa Kepler, the grand jury did not charge him this time with shooting at her.

 In addition to the first-degree murder charge in Indian Country, Kepler also faces one count of causing a death by use of a firearm in relation to a crime of violence and one count of assault with a dangerous weapon.

-The latter charge alleges Kepler discharged his firearm at Lake’s brother, too, who was not injured.
+The latter charge alleges that Kepler shot at Lake’s brother, too, who was not injured.

 Featured video